-This experimental arts centre gives a space for contemporary artists to try out new concepts.
+This experimental arts centre is a space for contemporary artists experimenting with boundary-breaking concepts.

 The first independent arts centre established in Singapore, The Substation was founded in September 1990 by Chinese theatre director and writer Kuo Pao Kun.
 The centre derives its name from the conservation building it now occupies, a former power substation built in 1926.